 €500 including QQI examination fees.
 (Medical card holders exempt from €250)

 Leaving Certificate with a minimum of five passes in subjects at Ordinary level (maths preferable).
-Mature students are exempt from Leaving Cert requirement.
+For applicants over 18 years relevant experience in community based work will be considered in lieu of examination qualifications (evidence must be provided).
 All applicants are interviewed.

 - Two week work placement

 CCOC QQI Advanced Certificate in Psychosocial Awareness and Training (Inclusive Education and Training 6M2263)